 Teacups are rarely purchased or served on their own, but rather they come as a set.
-A traditional tea set will include at a minimum a cup and saucer, or several cups and saucers, but often also includes a tea plate or sandwich plate.
+A traditional tea set (like this one from Amazon) will include at a minimum a cup and saucer, or several cups and saucers, but often also includes a tea plate or sandwich plate.

 A full set will also come with a matching teapot as well as a small jug for cream, a sugar bowl, and possibly a slop bowl, for emptying cold tea dregs into before refilling your cup.

 Teacups are usually made from a high-quality ceramic material, which is called china or porcelain, which are the same thing.